 A beautiful and affordable exhibition of 40 original photogravures by Edward S. Curtis is available to museum venues as a touring exhibition from the Dubuque Museum of Art.
 The exhibition features highlights from the sweeping collection of over 700 photogravures in The North American Indian portfolio.

 Edward Sheriff Curtis (1868-1952), born near Whitewater, Wisconsin, spent over 30 years photographing and publishing what has become known as his life’s work.
-Curtis’ goal was not just to photograph, but to document, as much traditional American Indian life as possible before that way of life disappeared.
-Against staggering odds and almost constant setbacks, Curtis persisted and in the end he was able to make over 40,000 photographic images of over 80 tribes throughout the American West.
+Curtis’ goal was not just to photograph, but to document, as much traditional American Indian life as possible before the traditions were lost.
+Against staggering odds and almost constant setbacks, Curtis persisted and in the end he was able to make 40,000 photographic images of over 80 tribes throughout the American West.

 For available booking dates please contact Stacy Peterson, Associate Curator.